irivelez/AI-Experiments/README.md

 The repo should contain at least four folders:

-document: contains your final document in pdf format.
-Ideally, the document should pull figures and tables directly from the views folder.
+Scripts: contains all your scripts.
-scripts: contains all your scripts.
+Output: contains the outputs or results generated with AI
-stores: contains all the data sets used.
+Stores: contains all the data sets used.
 If files are "too big" for GitHub, include a document describing where people can access the data.
-views: contains all figures and tables.
+Views: contains all figures and tables.

 # Some general instructions
 Instructions